henno/sampleproject/README.md

 Pricing model explanation and how we will work
 ===
+- I will be writing stories with the customer
-- Customer sets the order of the stories
+- Customer decides the order of the stories
 - We don't pre estimate the stories.
 If the customer asks, we only give a ballpark estimation.
 But this is just a prediction, not a commitment.
 - Then we do the story.
 - *Then* we set the story time of what we think it would take us *now* to implement this story from the scratch (basically we don't take the time we spent on googling finding solutions and being on the wrong track and fixing our silly mistakes into account).
+- Then I and the customer will have a meeting where we will go over the completed stories and I walk the customer through the completed stories.
+If everything is according to story spec, I will have him accept the given story and move on to the next one with him.
 - At the end of the month, we bill the customer by the cumulative hours of stories he has accepted in that month.
 Bugs excluded.
-- The project ends when the customer runs out of either needs or money.
+- The project ends when the customer runs out of either new stories or money.
 - This is cost effective and a fail safe way for both parties.
 I expect to do business with you on the same grounds.